 It was amazing!
 The white noise helped my little guy fall asleep and the night light helped me when I needed to feed him.
 So I didn’t need to turn the hall light on to see anymore and it’s dim enough that it didn’t keep him awake.

 But the most amazing feature is you can control it from your phone!
 That way you don’t have to go into their room to adjust the volume or to turn it on or off.
 You just stand outside their room and adjust it (you don’t have to be directly outside their room, I’m just that mom who sits outside his door until he falls asleep.
 It’s not weird).

 My baby is one and we still use this!
 We no longer use the white noise part but we turn the night light on for him every night.
 And we are excited to use it when we transition him into a toddler bed to let him know when he can wake up (because that feature is really cool too!).

-Add the Hatch Baby Rest Night Light, Sound Machine and Time-to-Rise to your registry (or just get yourself so you don’t have to wait for your baby shower 😉).
+Add the Jack and Rose Night Light to your registry (or just get one yourself so you don’t have to wait for your baby shower!).

 I thought this thing was so silly the first I saw it.
 I remember thinking I don’t need this I’ll just use my booger sucker.

 A booger sucker is great when your kid has a runny nose and the boogers are… soft… (sorry for the nasty description but there is no other way to describe it) but when they are hard little green boogers the booger sucker will not work!

 I even tried to spray that nasal saline solution in his nose so I could suck it out or he could at least sneeze it out but I always felt like I was drowning him.
 And I’m pretty sure he thought I was too.